Why Swimming Gets Harder Around Age 13 (Why Swimmers Plateau and Why It's Normal)

 Why do swimmers quit around 14?

 These concerns are understandable because swimming progress is measured clearly through race times.
+But improvement in sport does not always appear immediately on the clock.

 During periods of growth and training change swimmers may still be developing endurance, strength and race understanding even when race times remain steady.